Want your coffee actually to taste strong, not just hot and dark?

 AeroPress17g21g

-As you can see, the amount of ground coffee is increased, making for a more robust coffee.
+As you can see, the amount of ground coffee has been increased, resulting in a more robust coffee.

-I suggest playing around with the amounts to taste until you’ve reached your desired taste!
+I suggest experimenting with the amounts to achieve your desired taste.

 3. Adjust your grind size for maximum extraction

-Finely grinding your coffee beans for optimal extraction will make your coffee stronger.
+Finely grinding your coffee beans for optimal extraction will result in a stronger cup of coffee.

-So, if you want a stronger coffee using the Chemex, Hario V60, and French press, I suggest using any of the other tips, as this will result in a better cup of coffee.
+If you want a stronger coffee using the Chemex, Hario V60, or French press, I suggest using any of the other tips, as this will result in a better cup of coffee.

 4. Try double-brewing coffee for extra strength

-Double-brewing coffee is a technique for making a stronger-tasting cup of coffee.
+Double-brewing coffee is a technique used to produce a stronger-tasting cup of coffee.

-You can double the amount of coffee, or you can reuse the already-brewed coffee grounds and brew another batch with them, using the freshly brewed coffee.
+You can double the amount of coffee, or you can reuse the already-brewed coffee grounds to brew another batch, using the freshly brewed coffee.

 It’s a fun technique that’s perfect if you want a strong cup of coffee but don’t want to go through any additional steps.